fbpx

 SeyCCAT Finance and Human Resources Manager

 Vania Robert is the Finance and Human Resources Manager for Seychelles Conservation and Climate Adaptation Trust (SeyCCAT).
 Vania is responsible for the financial management of SeyCCAT’s administration and grants and supports the SeyCCAT CEO, Board of Directors, Finance and Grants committee to run a high quality and efficient, functional and transparent service-oriented organisation.
-Vania’s role also sees her providing support to the MSP team with administrative, process, and technical support and assistance to deliver stakeholder engagement and process management.

 Prior to this position, Vania spent 17 years working with the tourism industry.
 She has 13 years of experience at management level, in roles such as Assistant Financial Controller and Head of Finance.
 She has represented companies both locally and internationally.
 Vania has wide experience in finance and administration, as well as payroll, budgeting and cashflow analysis.
 Vania is also well versed with external and internal audits.